 TopConcept Management Beratung GmbH

-is the data controller as defined by the EU General Data Protection Regulation (GDPR) and other national data protection legislation
+is the controller within the meaning of the EU General Data Protection Regulation (GDPR) and other national data protection laws.

 1. SCOPE OF THE PROCESSING OF PERSONAL DATA

-In principle, our website users' personal data is only collected and used with the user's consent.
-An exception to this principle applies in cases where the processing of data is permitted by law or where prior consent cannot be obtained for practical reasons.
+In principle, the collection and use of personal data from our users only takes place with their consent.
+An exception to this principle applies in cases where processing of the data is permitted by statutory provisions or obtaining prior consent is not possible for actual reasons.